kan-bayashi/PytorchWaveNetVocoder/README.md

-# PYTORCH-WAVENET
+# PYTORCH-WAVENET-VOCODER

-This repository is the conditional wavenet implementation with pytorch.
+This repository is the wavenet-vocoder implementation with pytorch.

 ## Setup